 A liner offset adapter, sold separately, can also be installed.
-This should only be installed if no other option is possible and if the total height of the fireplace and chimney is at least 20 feet.
+This should only be installed if no other option is possible and if the total height of the fireplace and chimney is at least 20' (6.1 m).
 This kind of adaptor is restricting the free flow of exhaust gases and may result in smoke rollout from the insert when the door is open for reloading.
 When installing a liner offset adapter, secure the three brackets provided in the user manual on top of the insert.
 The long end of the brackets must be attached to the insert.
 Then, follow the instructions in the manual provided with the liner offset adapter kit.

-Securing the brackets
+Figure 21: Securing the brackets

-Offset liner adaptor
+Figure 22: Offset liner adaptor